Important Financial Aid Opportunities and Sources for You

 Related: Types of Student Loans Explained: Federal vs. Private

-Paying for college can be a struggle and even a nightmare for some, but by doing your research and applying for scholarships, grants, work-study jobs, or even federal loans, you can reduce your hefty student debt.
-Most of these financial aid opportunities are easy to apply to, and you never know what aid you may qualify for.
-So be sure to apply (and apply early!) for these different opportunities to help you pay for college and have a brighter future.
+Paying for college can be a struggle and even a nightmare for some, but by doing your research and applying for scholarships, grants, work-study, and even federal loans, you can create a more manageable financial plan for your education.
+Most of these opportunities are easy to apply for, and you never know what financial aid you may qualify for.
+So be sure to apply (and apply early!) to help you pay for college and have a brighter future.

 Find great scholarship opportunities using our Scholarship Search tool, and learn about other ways to pay for college in our Financial Aid section.